xan1242/NFS-XtendedInput/README.md

 # PROJECT UPDATE

 This project is currently undergoing a major rewrite.
-Any and all issues that curently exist **will not be addressed**.
+Any and all issues that curently exist **will not be addressed** (they will be addressed in the new project instead).

 It will take a while before it gets published, so please be patient.